Tips and Hints #1 – Make Better Use of Your Woodworking Design Software

 And that goes the other way around as well.
 There are times when a user does something with SketchList 3D and I find myself thinking “Hey that’s really pretty cool.”

 So I thought I’d try an experiment and put together a less than ten minute video on small tips and tricks of using this woodworking design software.
-You can see it on YouTube by clicking here.
-But make sure you come back to this post!

 The other ideas have to do with more training type activities.
 Of course some of you have taken advantage of training sessions as described on the web page – and those really work very well.
 An alternative to that – in my mind anyway – would be do do presentations to your woodworking groups and clubs.
 I did one in the mid-west at the end of November.
 About 70 people turned out and I am told enjoyed themselves.
 Now – I’m taking Don at his word on this since I was in my office on the east coast doing the presentation via internet.
 They had a projector to display the monitor in the wall – and through use of Skype (free calls) on the laptop – I was able to go through SketchList 3D and even answer questions.
 Of course I think this requires people to gather in a room.
 But there is a social aspect 🙂